Society of Christ: Father Florian Berlik SChr

 Father Florian Berlik joined the Society of Christ in 1932, as one of the first members.
 Father Berlik was already a subdeacon when he joined the Society of Christ.
 On May 10, 1934, he was ordained a priest in by Venerable August Cardinal Hlond.
 As the first ordination, Father Berlik played a key role in the early years of the Society of Christ, assisting Father Ignacy Posadzy with the Society's development.
-During World War II, from January 1941 to December 10, 1941 he was imprisoned in Kielce.
+During World War II, from January 1941 to December 10, 1941, he was imprisoned in Kielce.
 In May 1945, Father Florian Berlik celebrated the first post-war mass in Szczecin, beginning a tradition of the Society of Christ serving in the recovered territories in West Pomerania.
 He served as the Society of Christ second Superior General from 1968 to 1970, resigning early due to state of his health.
-He passed away on October 15, 1982 in Kiekrz and on October 19, 1982 he was buried in Miłostowo cemetery, Poznań.
+He died on October 15, 1982, in Kiekrz and on October 19, 1982, he was buried in Miłostowo cemetery, Poznań.

 Father Stanisław Ułaszkiewicz SChr

 Father Stanisław Ułaszkiewicz was a priest of the Society of Christ and an outspoken critic of the Communist regime in Poland.
 He was born on November 9, 1923.
 During World War II, he was deported into the Third Reich for forced labor.
 Ułaszkiewicz returned to Poland in 1945 and joined the Society of Christ.
 He was ordained on June 7, 1952.
 After ordination, Ułaszkiewicz served in multiple parishes in West Pomeraria.
 In the 1960s and 70s, Ułaszkiewicz served as a priest in France and Canada.
 After returning to Poland in 1981, Ułaszkiewicz served as a chaplain in a hospital in Szczecin.
 In April 1984, he was one of the first members of the Society of Christ to work in Iraq where he began serving Polish workers.
-He died due to an apparent drowning on December 31, 1985 near Nasiriyah, Iraq.
+He died due to an apparent drowning on December 31, 1985, near Nasiriyah, Iraq.
 Ułaszkiewicz was buried in the Baghdad cathedral.
 The status of his grave is unknown.
 Ułaszkiewicz's death remains the subject of controversy and speculation.

 Bishop Stanisław Stefanek SChr

 Bishop Stefanek was ordained as a priest of the Society of Christ on June 28, 1959.
 He served as the Society's vicar general.
 He was appointed an auxiliary bishop of the Archdiocese of Szczecin-Kamień on July 4, 1980.
-On October 26, 1996 he was appointed as the Bishop of Łomża.
+On October 26, 1996, he was appointed as the Bishop of Łomża.
 On November 11, 2011, Pope Benedict XVI accepted his resignation and appointed Janusz Stepnowski to succeed him.
-Stefanek passed away on January 17, 2020 in Lublin.
+Stefanek died on January 17, 2020, in Lublin.
 On January 23, 2020, Stefanek was buried in the Łomża cathedral.